Farahzalsaf/Farahs-PwC-Assesment/README.md

 ## Technologies Used

 ### Frontend
-- **React**: A JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.
-- **Next.js**: A React framework for server-side rendering and building static websites.
+- Next.js: A React framework for server-side rendering and building static websites.
-- **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
+- TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
-- **Zod**: A TypeScript-first schema declaration and validation library.
+- Zod: A TypeScript-first schema declaration and validation library.
-- **React Hook Form**: A library for managing form state and validation in React.
+- React Hook Form: A library for managing form state and validation in React.
-- **Axios**: A promise-based HTTP client for the browser and Node.js.
+- Axios: A promise-based HTTP client for the browser and Node.js.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.

 ### Backend
-- **FastAPI**: A modern, fast (high-performance), web framework for building APIs with Python.
+- FastAPI: A modern, fast (high-performance), web framework for building APIs with Python.
-- **LangChain**: A framework for developing applications powered by language models.
+- LangChain: A framework for developing applications powered by language models.
-- **OpenAI API**: An API for accessing OpenAI's GPT-3 and GPT-4 models.
+- OpenAI API: An API for accessing OpenAI's GPT-3 and GPT-4 models.
-- **Replicate API**: An API for running machine learning models from different providers.
+- Replicate API: An API for running machine learning models from different providers.
-- **BeautifulSoup**: A Python library for web scraping purposes to pull the data out of HTML and XML files.
+- BeautifulSoup: A Python library for web scraping purposes to pull the data out of HTML and XML files.

 ### Other Tools
-- **SSE (Server-Sent Events)**: A server push technology enabling a client to receive automatic updates from a server via HTTP connection.
+- SSE (Server-Sent Events): A server push technology enabling a client to receive automatic updates from a server via HTTP connection.
-- **dotenv**: A zero-dependency module that loads environment variables from a `.env` file into `process.env`.
+- dotenv: A zero-dependency module that loads environment variables from a `.env` file into `process.env`.

 ## Getting Started